pierre-rouleau/about-erlang/doc/installing-erlang.rst

 Using Homebrew
 --------------

 Homebrew_ is a popular package manager for macOS (and now also for Linux).

-It is very easy to install Erlang with Homebrew.
-However, Homebrew installs a version that it will eventually want to upgrade.
+**Pros**:  It is very easy to install Erlang with Homebrew.
+See the instructions below.

+**Cons**: Homebrew installs a version that it will eventually want to upgrade.
 It is fine when just experimenting with Erlang but this will not help you if you want to create a system that will be running for a long time.
+It's possible to prevent homebrew from upgrading it by using the ``brew pin erlang`` command though.
+See `Homebrew FAQ`_.

 - First, install the Homebrew command line utility (``brew``)using the instructions right on the `Homebrew home page`_.